Krist Gruijthuijsen: Other activities

 In 2018, Gruijthuijsen was a member of the selection committee which put forward Moritz Wesseler as director of Fridericianum.
 That same year, he served on the jury that selected Sondra Perry for the Nam June Paik Award.

 In 2023, Gruijthuijsen served as curatorial advisor of Artissima art fair, alongside Jacopo Crivelli Visconti.

 Publications

-Gruijthuijsen has produced, edited and published in numerous collaborations with JRP|Ringier Kunstverlag, Sternberg Press, Mousse Publishing Printed Matter, Inc., Verlag der Buchhandlung Walther König and Kunstverein Publishing.
+Gruijthuijsen has produced, edited and published in numerous collaborations with JRPRingier Kunstverlag, Sternberg Press, Mousse Publishing Printed Matter, Verlag der Buchhandlung Walther König and Kunstverein Publishing.
 Recent publications are amongst others Mierle Laderman Ukeles – Seven Work Ballets (Sternberg Press, 2015), Vincent Fecteau (Sternberg Press, 2015), Writings and Conversations by Doug Ashford (Mousse Publishing, 2014), Lisa Oppenheim: Works 2003–2013 (Sternberg Press, 2014), The Encyclopedia of Fictional Artists and the Addition(JRP|Ringier, 2010), and several others under the umbrella of Kunstverein Publishing.